 I'm not sure of any fashion blogger who releases their earnings the way personal finance bloggers do with income reports, but there are SEVERAL fashion bloggers (many of whom I follow) that belong to a millionaires club.
 Even though they make money in much the same way that personal finance bloggers do (affiliates, appearances, sponsored content) for example, I often wonder about the start-up costs.

 After all, some of these bloggers advertise incredibly high price items…do they eat that cost and hope to see a return on investment?
-Before the fame and free samples from fashion houses – how much did it cost to start a fashion blog?
+Before the fame and free samples from fashion houses – how much does it cost to start a fashion blog?

 Meet Luisa from Peaches to Pearls (she was recently named one of Southern Living's fashion bloggers to follow!).
 She also admits to keeping costs low – only spending $200 to start the site and $80 a year maintaining it.
 She saves money on her fashion site by taking her own photos and highlighting trendy but affordable brands, but admits that site income varies month to month.
 Primarily she makes money from sponsored posts.

 Even the gents are starting to get in on the fashion/beauty blogging landscape.
-Wesley Oakes, the blogger behind Imanscape.com, make $1,000 each month from his website, primarily from Media.net ads and marketing Amazon products for affiliate revenue.
+Wesley Oakes, the blogger behind Imanscape.com, makes $1,000 each month from his website, primarily from Media.net ads and marketing Amazon products for affiliate revenue.
 Although he initially started the site as a source of side income, Wesley recently started reinvesting his earnings back into the site.
 “I now spend $500+ per month on the site,” Wesley writes.
 “This is because I'm looking to grow revenue.
 I'm just reinvesting profits back into the website.
 Before I did all the writing myself and didn't begin reinvesting earnings until the site was making $700/mo.”

 In my research for this article, I also had the chance to chat with mega site Activate by Bloglovin'.